GantMan/solidarity-envinfo/README.md

 * `enforceReport` - This rule add items you identify to your `solidarity report` output, **AND** enforces that all identified items exist during a solidarity check.

 ## Use:
-The envinfo plugin allows you to add whatever info `envInfo` can report on, to your solidarity report.
+The envinfo plugin allows you to add whatever info `envinfo` can report on, to your solidarity report.

 #### _Example 1_